Aminocd/slate/source/index.html.md

-sub-category-name | The name of the sub category that the product belongs to currency-id | The ID of the currency that the product can be redeemed by currency-name | The name of the currency that the product can be redeemed by store-id | The ID of the store where the product is sold store-name | The name of the store where the product is sold product-name | The name of the product
+sub-category-name | The name of the sub category that the product belongs to currency-id | The ID of the currency that the product can be redeemed by currency-name | The name of the currency that the product can be redeemed by currency-icon-url | The URL of the icon of the currency that the product can be redeemed by days-to-cancellation | How many days until the product's product-discontinual is activated and the product is cancelled.
+A NULL value if the product has no product discontinual store-id | The ID of the store where the product is sold store-name | The name of the store where the product is sold product-name | The name of the product